kataw/kataw/test/__snapshot__/parser/expressions/async-generator/strict-mode-cases.md

 ✖ Identifier expected.
 Reserved word in strict mode - start: 161, end: 167
-✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 161, end: 167 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 220, end: 226 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 284, end: 289 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 349, end: 355 ✖ Identifier expected.
+✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 161, end: 167 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 220, end: 226 ✖ `Yield` expression cannot be used in function parameters - start: 284, end: 289 ✖ `Yield` expression cannot be used in function parameters - start: 349, end: 355 ✖ Identifier expected.
 Reserved word in strict mode - start: 408, end: 414 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 408, end: 414 ✖ Cannot use 'yield' as a name on a generator function expression - start: 469, end: 475